bluescarni/tanuki/doc/wrap.rst

       :param other: the :cpp:class:`wrap` to be copied.

-      :throws std\:\:invalid_argument: if the type-erased value is not copy-constructible and value semantics is being used.
-      :throws: any exception thrown by the default constructor of the interface implementation or of the :ref:`reference interface <ref_interface>`, by the copy-construction of the value type or by memory allocation errors if the value type does not fit in static storage or if value semantics is being used.
+      :throws: any exception thrown by the default constructor of the interface implementation or of the :ref:`reference interface <ref_interface>`, or by the copy-construction of the value type or by memory allocation errors when value semantics is being used.
 This constructor is marked ``noexcept`` when using reference semantics and if the :ref:`reference interface <ref_interface>`'s default constructor is marked ``noexcept``.